What is auto repair shop insurance?

 Why is auto repair shop insurance important?

-Your customers rely on you to repair, service, and store their vehicles safely.
-The care, custody, and control of customer vehicles is your responsibility.
-If something goes wrong while a customer’s car, SUV, or truck is in your possession (accidents do happen), having a customized policy in place that adequately addresses any unforeseen circumstances is essential to protecting your business.
+Your customers rely on you to repair, service and store their vehicles safely.
+The care, custody, and control of customer vehicles are your responsibility.
+If something goes wrong while a customer’s car, SUV, or truck is in your possession (accidents do happen), having customized insurance for an auto repair shop that adequately addresses any unforeseen circumstances is essential to protecting your business.

 What does it cover?

 Every auto repair shop is different, and insurance requirements will vary by the services you provide.
 A comprehensive auto repair shop insurance policy typically includes these coverages: